 A focus on suffering is evident in an essay on Canadian singer/songwriter Bruce Cockburn that Brian Walsh and I wrote, and it motivated my proposal for moving beyond a naive reading of Psalm 23 (through interaction with a Cockburn song).

 The awareness of evil shaped my analysis of violence in the David and Goliath story and the abuse of power in the narrative of Samuel’s relationship to Saul; the second essay anticipates a short volume on 1 Samuel 1–15 I’m working on for Eerdmans, tentatively called Portrait of a Disgruntled Prophet: Samuel’s Resistance to God and the Undoing of Saul.

 Concern with evil and suffering is also the basis of some shorter pieces I’ve written—on Herod in the Christmas story, on the lament psalms, and on “Violence” (for the New Interpreter’s Dictionary of the Bible).
 And it guides my interest in working on a new book (just in the beginning stages) on Abraham and Job.

 One other area of interest that deserves mention is the Caribbean.
-I grew up in Jamaica and did my undergraduate theological studies there.
+I was born and grew up in Jamaica and did my undergraduate theological studies there.
 In the years since, I have continued to visit family and friends and kept professional connections with Jamaica Theological Seminary (my alma mater) and the Caribbean Graduate School of Theology.